 - It can move Unallocated space and combine to nonadjacent partition on the same disk.

 Better than other third party software, NIUBI Partition Editor has innovative 1-Second Rollback, Virtual Mode and Cancel-at-well technologies to protect system and data.
 It has free edition for Windows 11/10/8/7/Vista/XP home computer users.
-Besides the ability to change partition size in Windows 11/10/8/7/Vista/XP, this tool helps you move, merge, convert, clone, defrag, hide, wipe partition, scan bad sectors and much more.
+Besides the ability to resize partition in Windows 11/10/8/7/Vista/XP, this tool helps you move, merge, convert, clone, defrag, hide, wipe partition, scan bad sectors and much more.

 Download the free edition, you'll see disk partitions with structure and other information on the main window.